 Nota del Doctor

 For more magic from plain white mushrooms, see Vegetables Versus Breast Cancer and Breast Cancer Prevention: Which Mushroom is Best?
-Just make sure to cook them (see Toxins in Raw Mushrooms?).
-In terms of anti-inflammatory foods in general, check out Anti-Inflammatory Antioxidants; Garden Variety Anti-Inflammation; Aspirin Levels in Plant Foods; and Dried Apples Versus Cholesterol.
+Just make sure to cook them.
+In terms of anti-inflammatory foods in general, check out Anti-Inflammatory Antioxidants; Garden Variety Anti-Inflammation; and Dried Apples Versus Cholesterol.
 In terms of pro-inflammatory foods, see my four-part video series Improving Mood Through Diet; Inflammatory Remarks About Arachidonic Acid; Chicken, Eggs, and Inflammation; and Chicken’s Fate is Sealed.
 If you missed it the first part in this series, check it out: Blocking the First Step of Heart Disease.